Liqu: Demographics

-According to the 2010 Chinese Census, Liqu has a population of 21,167.
+According to the 2010 Chinese census, Liqu has a population of 21,167.

 A 2008 survey put the town's population at about 28,000 residents living in 5,360 households.
 Of this, 16,863 people lived in 4,110 agricultural households, 6,158 people lived in 1,328 non-agricultural households, and 4,979 or so people were found to be temporary residents.

-The 2000 Chinese Census recorded a population of 17,343 in the town.
+The 2000 Chinese census recorded a population of 17,343 in the town.

 A 1996 estimate put Liqu's population at approximately 16,000.
 Nianzhuang Township (碾庄乡), which would be merged into Liqu in 2001, had a population of about 5,000 in 1996, giving the combined area a total population of about 21,000.

+Economy

+Through the 1990s into the 21st century, as China's economy grew rapidly, an increasing amount of Liqu's residents migrated elsewhere for work, particularly younger working-age people.
+Income for those who work in Liqu is generally lower than for those who migrate elsewhere.

+Beginning in the late 20th century, local agriculture began to shift from primarily Vegetables, and towards increased maize growing.

 Transportation

 The Shenmu–Yan'an railway passes through Liqu.
 Yan'an North railway station is located in the town.

 National Highway 210 also passes through Liqu.

 The town was located 1.5 km away from the now-defunct Yan'an Ershilipu Airport.
 The region is now served by Yan'an Nanniwan Airport.